jtreml/atom-language-wh-sami/README.md

-# WH (Henri) language for Atom
+# WH (Sami) language for Atom

-Syntax highlighting for WH (Henri) files used internally within Vaadin Ltd.
+Syntax highlighting for WH (Sami) files used internally at Vaadin.